 The Cold War is usually seen as beginning after the end of World War II.
 It is clear now that Stalin had launched the Cold War in Eastern Europe about a year before VE Day.
 Most wars are easy to date.
 World War I began when the Germans smashed into neutral Belgium (August 1914).
 World War II began when the Panzers smashed ioto Poland.
 The Cold War is a little difficult to date, in part because Stalin launched it before most Americans and Brits really understood it was underway.
 Different authors date it differently.
 We believe it began when Stalin broke relations with the Polish Government in Exile (April 1944).
 Once the Red Army had entered the boundaries of pre-War Poland and set up a puppet government in Poland--the Lublin Government.
 This was a major shift in Stalin's thinking.
 When working wiyh Hitler his policy after invading Poland (September 1939) was to destroy Poland as a nation.
 And like Hitler he set out to destroy the Polish intelegencia as ast step in wipeing out the Polish nation.
 The Katyn Massacre discovered by the Germans (1943) is only the best known of the terrible attrocities committed by Stalin and the NKVD in Poland.
 After the German invasion (June 1941), Stalin gradually shifted his policy and would tolerate a Polish natuion, albeit one shifted west and under his control.
 One historian writes, "In lettrs to FDR and Churchill in late April, Stalin denied involvement in the 'monstrous crimes' against the Polish officers and claimed that the 'London Poles' were allowing themselves to be used as 'tools'for anti-Spviet purposes.
 On Apriol 25 the USSR broke off relations with the London-based Polish Government.
 A weekk later Stalin decided it might be useful to dissolve the Cominterm ....
 The big story suceeded in pushing the news of the murdered Poles into the background."
 [Gelltely] Poland would proved to be the most contentious issue at both the Yalta and Potsdam Conferences, in essence the beginning of the Cold War.
 The Western llies were unable to prevent the subgegation of Poland, but as brutal as it was, Allied pressure meant that it was not the same as what Stlin began to do in 1939.

-Some left-wing historians contend follow the Soviet line that the West was responsible for the Cold War.
-Anweican Connunists and those ideologically sympathetic pursued this line.
-And there were maby at the tine World War II ended who still believed that the Soviet Union was aorke's paradise and happy peasant farmers.
+Some historians with kliberal orientations began shifting in the 1960s to the Soviet line that the West was responsible for the Cold War, basically repriing the view of Vice President Wallace.
+Not only Ameican Communists and those ideologically sympathetic pursued this line, but liberals began to ascribe to this view.
+President Truman and Eisenhower began to be criticised for their Cold War policies.
+Here the Vietnam War was a factor in changing attitudes.
+And there were many at the time World War II ended who still believed that the Soviet Union was a worker's paradise and happy peasant farmers.
 They ignored increasing evidence of Stalin's crimes like the Great Terror, Katyn, and the Gulag.
 Today onlyleft-wing idealogues continue to deny that Stlin and the Soviet Union were responsible for the Cold War.
 Stalin when he met with Churchill and Roosevelt at Yalta and presented himsels as a great statesman.
-In fact he had not changed his gol made clear when he agreed to the NAZI-Soviet Non-Agression Pact thAt his gol was a Coounist Euriope under Soviet control.
-It was his actions in Eastern Europe made possible by Red Army victories that set the Cold War in motion.
-[Gellately]
+In fact he had not changed his goal made clear when he agreed to the NAZI-Soviet Non-Agression Pact that he wanted a fully Communist Europe under Soviet control.
+Since the dsolution of the Soviet Unin, we now know uchbnmore about Stalin and his Cold war policies.
+It is now clear except to the ideologically committed where guilt for launching the Cold War lies.
+Historians assessing oened Siovuiet archives have now definitivekt=y swered the question.
+It was was Stalin and his miniions and their actions in Eastern Europe made possible by Red Army victories that set the Cold War in motion.
+One hitorian whohas beenable to dealv into Soviet archives writes, Moscow made all the first moves and that if anything the West was woefully complcent until 1947 or 1948, when the die was already cast."
+[Gellately] The United States was prepared to offer Marshall Plan aid to both Easern Europe abnd the Soviet Union.
+Stalin rejected the offer because political control was more important to him thaneconomic recovery.
+He was untent on building an Eastern European empire of puppet sattelite staes and even adding some if Western Europe to that empire..

 Berlin would prove to be ground zero in the Cold War.
 The Red Army had stormed Berlin in one of the most costly battles in history (April 1945).
 The city had already been leveled by the Allied strategic bombing campaign.
 And the battle for the city destroyed much of the rest that was still standing.
 General Eisenhower directed advancing Allied armies away from Berlin knowing that it would be in the Soviet zone.
 The Allied occupation zones had already been determined at Yalta.
 The Yalta Agreement provided, however, for a four power administration of Berlin, despite the fact that it was deep in the Soviet occupation zone of Germany.
 Such an arrangement would only work among Allies.
 And it soon became clear that the United States and the Soviet Union were not Allies.
 The Soviet Behavior in the Komandatura made it impossible to administer the city as whole.
 The Americans, British, and French coordinated their efforts and the Soviets began running their section separely.
 Berlin was the one place in the wortld that American and Soviet tanks were muzzel to muzzel.
 There was, however, no way that the small Allied garrison in Berlin could withstand a Soviet attack.
 Only the American commitment to Berlin protected the city.
 That committed was finally tested by the Stalin (1948).
 The result was the Berlin Air Lift.
 Although that was only the begging of the Cold war, it essentially determined the outcome of the struggle.
 Not only Berlines, but Germans as a whole stopped thinking of the Americans as a conquering enemy who had blasted their cities to nbits , but as a steadfast ally in the fight against totalitarian Communism.
 Another major step in the Cold War was the Berlin Wall.
 This was the admission by the East Germans and Soviets that Communism could not compete with free market capitalism.
 Just as the Cold War began in Berlin, the fall of the Berlin Wall was the symbolic conclusion.